Murder of Maxwell Confait: Appeals and exonerations

-A 30-minute documentary about this case, in which Teare placed Confait's death between 6:30 p.m. and 10:30 p.m., was screened on ITV in November 1974.
+A 30-minute documentary about the case, in which Teare placed Confait's death between 6:30 p.m. and 10:30 p.m., was screened on ITV in November 1974.
 Another contemporary pathologist, Professor Keith Simpson, was brought in, and he broadly agreed with Professor Teare.

-During spring 1974, the Lord Chief Justice, Lord Widgery, gave his opinion that this case could properly be referred back to the Court of Appeal.
+During spring 1974, the Lord Chief Justice Lord Widgery, gave his opinion that this case could properly be referred back to the Court of Appeal.
 On 18 June 1975, Roy Jenkins announced in Parliament that he was referring the case to the Appeal Court.

 On 17 October 1975, the convictions of all three boys were thrown out by the Court of Appeal.
 Lord Scarman criticised the police for their handling of the case and declared all three young men "innocent" in his final verdict.

-The Home Secretary then ordered a further police enquiry into Confait's murder under Peter Fryer.
-He made no arrests in connection with it and the case remained unsolved.
+The Home Secretary then ordered a further police enquiry into Confait's murder.
+No arrests resulted from the enquiry, and the case remained unsolved.